westonstearns/Kaggle-Python-Tutorial/chapter2.md

 One way to quickly see the result of your decision tree is to see the importance of the features that are included.
 This is done by requesting the `.feature_importances_` attribute of your tree object.
 Another quick metric is the mean accuracy that you can compute using the `.score()` function with `features` and `target` as arguments.

-Ok time for you to build your first decision tree in Python!
+Ok, time for you to build your first decision tree in Python!
 The train and testing data from chapter 1 are available in your workspace.

 *** =instructions
 - Build a decision tree `my_tree_one` to predict survival based on the variables Passenger Class, Sex, Age, and Passenger Fare.